dgoldman0/socialdistancing/rolling.md

 ## Results

 There was an initial ramping up of the infection as the rolling average moved towards the 1% rate.
 Once it reached that rate, social distancing was engaged six times during the outbreak period.
 Adjusting seir2.py to the distancing values used in seir6.py, a peak infection rate within the low risk population was roughly 7.6% and occurred on day 91, showing a post-relaxation spike (relaxation occurred on day 50).
 However, for the cyclical model, the maximum infection rate occurred a little after day 40, and the maximum infection rate within the low risk population was only 2.4%, which indicates that a prolonged cyclical distancing effort can be far more effective than a short term continuous distancing effort of the same severity.
 Below is a graphical result showing total population statistics for susceptible, exposed, infected, recovered, and dead, as well as the rolling average.

 ![Graphical Analysis: Cyclical Distancing](/Figure_3.png "Cyclical Distancing")

+### Overconfidence Adjustment

+One potential drawback of this system is that a low risk report could result in riskier behavior increasing the social contact rate above the norm.
+In order to take this risk factor into account, a minor alteration was made to seir6.
+After the first 15 days, whenever the moving average was below threshold, the contact rate within the low risk population was increased to 25% above the base contact rate.
+This adjustment resulted in one extra cycle and a max infection rate of 2.7% occurring on roughly day 37.
+This model also suggests a roughly 20% reduction in mortality rate, relative to non-cyclical lockdown of equivalent scale, lasting for 50 days.

 # The New Normal